cph/desktop-procedures/deploying_changes/staging.md

  - Before deploying, check if another pull request is on Staging and in active testing.

-   You can see what's on Staging by looking at the [Staging Dashboard](http://houst.in/dashboards/staging), by using the `/staging` command in Slack, or by asking Houston `what's on staging?`.
-If you are using Slack to deploy your pull request (see below), Houston will check for you.
+   You can see what's on Staging by looking at the [GitHub](https://github.com/search?q=org%3Acph+is%3Apr+label%3Aon-staging%2Con-staging2+is%3Aopen&type=pullrequests).
+If you're using `ep deploy`, it will check for you.

  - Deploying with `ep deploy`

-   In a terminal window, on the branch you want to deploy, type `ep deploy`
+   In a terminal window, on the branch you want to deploy, type `ep deploy`.
+You can also manually specify a branch name (helpful when using `jj`) by running `ep deploy --branch=branch-name`.

  - Deploying using environment-specific commands **(not recommended)**